rotki/rotkicom.github.io/_posts/2019-12-30-year-in-review.md

 But December, presumably due to the holidays, has been one of our most productive months of work.

 We started having two different branches in the project due to the sheer amount of changes happening.
-The master branch stays as the stable branch where releases come from.
+The master branch stays as the stable branch where releases are published from.
 The development branch is where all new work is going to.

 The work that Kelsos had started in June in order to switch the entire front-end code to utilize the [Vue.js framework](https://vuejs.org/) was finally finished and got [merged](https://github.com/rotki/rotki/pull/371).